vortexntnu/rov-control/README.md

 sudo cp libg* /usr/lib/
 ```

-## Control modes
-Several control modes are implemented:
-* `OPEN_LOOP`: Joystick commands are directly mapped to forces and torques on the ROV.
-* `SIXDOF`: Stationkeeping (setpoint regulation) of six degrees of freedom.
-Joystick inputs move setpoints.
-* `RPY_DEPTH`: Setpoint regulation of roll, pitch, yaw, and depth.
-Corresponding joystick inputs move setpoints.
-Joystick inputs for forward/sideways motion are executed as in open loop.
-* `DEPTH_HOLD`: Setpoint regulation of depth.
-All other degrees of freedom are run in open loop.

 ## Preferred workflow
-* Create a feature branch for each new feature, solved issue, significant refactoring, etc.
+* Create a feature branch out of `master` for each new feature, solved issue, significant refactor, etc.
-* Run any applicable tests before merging.
-* Merge into master when you are confident that your changes work as you intended.
-* Use `git merge --no-ff your-branch` to preserve history.
+* Open a pull request to have your branch merged back into `master`.